divine-ray/Servilia/WIP or Projects/Workpieces/Report of a Broken Face.md

 Their face shattered, their eyes burnt, disfigured to achieve purity in mind.
 Their mouth wide agape, but nothing more than a hole for air to enter and leave through.
 Sat motionless in that thorny throne, inanimate as if dead, yet the ghastly wind proves otherwise.
-This is how the Broken Blinds spend their day, left to their thinking.<p align="right">Unable to do anything but, these are the greatest minds of our era.
+This is how the Broken Blinds spend their day, left to their thinking.

+Unable to do anything but, these are the greatest minds of our era.
 Yes.
-These Husks.
-Not even human anymore. </p>
+These [[Hollowed]] .
+Not even human anymore.

 ---